 Not specifying key values in the WHERE clause of an SQL statement.

 Do not do things twice in a batch run.
-For instance, if you need data summarization for reporting purposes, increment stored totals if possible when data is being initially processed, so your reporting application does not have to reprocess the same data.
+For instance, if you need data summarization for reporting purposes, you should (if possible) increment stored totals when data is being initially processed, so your reporting application does not have to reprocess the same data.

 Allocate enough memory at the beginning of a batch application to avoid time-consuming reallocation during the process.